-In this article you will read why an error made by you or your colleague is the main cause of data leaks worldwide, what these errors look like and what you can do to prevent these costly mistakes as much as possible.
+In this article, you will read why human error is the main cause of data leaks worldwide, what these common mistakes look like, what you can do to prevent these costly mistakes, and how Machine Learning plays an important role here.

-According to Verizon's latest report, 82% of breaches involved the Human Element, including social attacks, errors and misuse.
-This means that employees can be the weakest link in the chain of data security.
+According to Verizon's latest report, 74% of breaches involved the Human Element, including social attacks, errors, and misuse.
+This shows the critical role employees can inadvertently play in data security.

 Employees are on the front lines when it comes to malware and virus attacks.
-But even without an external attack, things can go very wrong by, for example, sending an email containing personal data to the wrong person.
-The most common mistakes are made with the best of intentions, but these days they are punished extra harshly.
+But even when no hackers are involved, bad things can happen.
+Simple actions like sending an email containing personal data to the wrong person can snowball into a disaster.
+Often these mistakes happen with the best intentions, but the consequences can be huge.

 Here are two examples of human errors that we often hear about: